Sistava

 What if the AI employee makes a mistake?

 Approval gates catch the high-risk steps before they go out.
 The audit log captures the low-risk ones for review.
-Correct the mistake by giving feedback or updating the SOP doc.
-They adapt instantly.
-They do not get offended, do not need a difficult conversation, and the correction is free.
+Correct the mistake by giving feedback or updating the SOP doc - they adapt instantly, and the correction is free.

 Will my AI employees keep working if I cancel?